btcpayserver/btcpayserver-docker/README.md

 * `BTCPAYGEN_DOCKER_IMAGE`: Optional, Specify which generator image to use if you have customized the C# generator.
 Set to `btcpayserver/docker-compose-generator:local` to build the generator locally at runtime.
 * `BTCPAY_IMAGE`: Optional, Specify which btcpayserver image to use if you have a customized btcpayserver.

+Additionally, there are specific environment variables for some addons:

+* `LIBREPATRON_HOST`: If libre patron is activated, The hostname of your libre patron website (eg. `librepatron.example.com`)

 # Tooling

 A wide variety of useful scripts are available once BTCPay is installed: